rust-console/gba/book/src/00-introduction/00-index.md

 # Introduction

-This is the book for learning how to write GBA games in Rust.
+This is the book for learning how to write GameBoy Advance (GBA) games in Rust.

 I'm **Lokathor**, the main author of the book.
 There's also **Ketsuban** who provides the technical advisement, reviews the PRs, and keeps my crazy in check.